Dual Enrollment

 Do high school students have to attend class at the Quincy College campus?

-No, all dual enrollment courses take place at the student’s high school, whether in-person or online.
+No, all Dual Enrollment courses take place at the student’s high school, whether in-person or online.
 The high school curriculum is aligned with the Quincy College course to ensure that students are still meeting the same learning outcomes and covering the same content as they would if they were taking the course directly with Quincy College.

-Do dual enrollment students need to apply to Quincy College after they graduate from high school?
+Do Dual Enrollment students need to apply to Quincy College after they graduate from high school?

 While Quincy College hopes that students consider QC as a viable option during their college search, it is not a requirement in order for the student to participate in dual enrollment.
 However, our dual enrollment students do often receive additional savings and opportunities if they attend Quincy College after participating in the dual enrollment program.

-What opportunities are available for high school parents and families to learn more about the dual enrollment program?
+What opportunities are available for high school parents and families to learn more about the Dual Enrollment program?

 Quincy College often attends high school events intended for parents and families.
 The College shares information about the dual enrollment program and is available to answer questions from parents and families.
 Additionally, the College will work with the high school to ensure that updates and information about dual enrollment are regularly shared with parents and families of high school students.
 In the past, Quincy College has also hosted programs for parents and families to visit campus and learn more about dual enrollment and other opportunities available to high school students.

-We look forward to serving you and your students through our dual enrollment program.
+We look forward to serving you and your students through our Dual Enrollment program.

 Karen Buzzelle, Dual Enrollment Program Coordinator